suguruwataru/alpha-gamma/README.md

 ## Colorspace

-We store colors as numbers in computers, so that we can recreate them later.
+We store [colors](#color) as numbers in computers, so that we can recreate them later.

 We can store colors in different ways, as long as we know how to recreate them.

-For instance, since colors correspond to combinations of light, when we want store a color, we can measure the combination of the light that causes the human to feel it, get an array of (wavelength, intensity).
-Later, we use whatever magical device we have to emit light so that what reaches the human's eyes still have the combination of wavelengths and intensity.
+For instance, since colors correspond to combinations of light, when we want store a color, we can measure the combination of the light that causes the human to feel it, get an array of (wavelength, intensity) tuples.
+Later, we use, say, some magical device we have to emit light so that what reaches the human's eyes still have the combination of wavelengths and intensity.

 With this setup, given a color, we can get numbers.
 Given numbers, we can get colors.
 We call this setup a colorspace, and if we store such numbers as data,